How to Apply

 • In late November, the school will write to you with a time to attend Assessment Day on Thursday 4 December 2025.
 Applicants who do not attend the Assessment Day will only be considered after those who have attended.

 • To apply for the Modern Foreign Languages (MFL) Aptitude Test, you must also complete the Supplementary Information Form (SIF).
+This test will also take place on Assessment Day, Thursday 4 December 2025.

 • If your child has a Special Educational Need or is a Looked After/Previously Looked After Child (LAC or PLAC), please tell us on the Supplementary Information Form (SIF).